 Marching Gloves $3/pair / Field Commander Gloves $4/pair

 Sousaphone Berets $32

 Shako $45 / Shako Wrap $55 / Shako Box $15

-Students will be measured for uniforms during mini-camp, and pre-assigned a specific uniform to try on during band camp Fitting Nights.
-At the Uniform Fitting Night, they will also receive their red duffle bag, parka, Drill Master marching shoes, and gloves.
+Students will be measured for uniforms, show shirts, Ever Jazz and Drillmasters during minicamp.
+A uniform will be pre-assigned to try on during band camp Fitting Nights.
+At the Uniform Fitting Night, they will also receive their red duffle bag, parka, Drill Master or Ever Jazz shoes, and gloves.
 Summer uniforms will also be fitted and purchased.
-You are required to pay for a show shirt, shoes, summer uniform and gloves on or before your fitting day.
+You are required to pay for a show shirt, shoes, summer uniform and gloves on your fitting day.

 Plan to attend Fitting Night only on your section’s scheduled day/time which will be communicated during Band Camp.
-Please contact the uniform committee (email@example.com) to make arrangements for make-up times if you are unable to attend the assigned time.
+Please contact firstname.lastname@example.org to make arrangements for make-up times if you are unable to attend the assigned time.

-Students –You will be trying on your uniform and parka, as well as gloves.
+Students –You will be trying on your uniform, shako and parka, as well as gloves.
 Rookies will also try on and take home your summer uniform, and be given a Red Bag.
 Shoes will be available to take home.
 Remember to bring payment for all purchased items!

 Leadership Team – Please arrive 15 minutes before your section’s appointed time and be prepared to stay with your section to help them with their uniforms.
 If you are unable to fulfill this duty, designate someone to do it in your place.